Dino-Muratovic/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It allows us to add nested routes to our application such that we can change a single parameter in the URL without having to change the whole thing.

 2. How would you explain form validation to someone who has never programmed before?

+It just means that value entered is going to determine whether or not that form can be submitted based on whether the value of the input is true or false.

 3. In 1-2 sentences, define end to end testing.

+End to end testing basically asks “can a user accomplish an action?” it  looks at the entire user experience, from… end to end

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.